Office of Highway System Information and Performance

 Traffic Accident Surveillance and Analysis System (TASAS)

 The TASAS Branch maintains the highway inventory database as part of the Transportation System Network application, which contains the current and historical description of over 15,000 ramps, 17,000 intersections and 15,000 miles of highways in the State Highway System (SHS).
 The inventory data (e.g. district, county, route, post mile, number of lanes, geometric attributes of lanes, shoulders, medians, intersections and ramps) are being continuously maintained and updated on a daily basis.
-Combining the highway inventory with accident data allows the Department to generate reports that identify locations with significantly high accident concentrations for further safety analysis and investigation.
+Combining the highway inventory with crash data allows the Department to generate reports that identify locations with significantly high crash concentrations for further safety analysis and investigation.

 The TASAS Branch also maintain and provide highway system engineering data to State and Federal Legislators necessary to ensure the connectivity, integrity, continuity, and functionality of the SHS and of the California Road System (CRS).
 We provide also data to the Governor's office, the State Legislators, and the Federal Highway Administration in order to secure transportation funding for California's highways.